Eastern Command (Pakistan): Operations Searchlight and Barisal

 Before the start of military operations a final high-level meeting was held (chaired by General Yahya Khan) at the General Headquarters (GHQ), where the participants were unanimously in favour of the military operation (despite the calls from Admiral Ahsan and Air Commodore Masud for a political settlement).
 One of the bases of the replacement was Admiral Ahsan's resignation; he opposed any military actions in the East Pakistan, and was determined to find political solutions rather than military.
 The GHQ generals in the army and air force (and the navy admirals) were determined to curb the political movement with violence and military might.
 Admiral Ahsan went to East Pakistan, later returning to West Pakistan.
 General Yaqub Khan temporarily assumed control of the province in place of Admiral Ahsan; he was replaced by Lt.
 General Tikka Khan on his refusal to support military action against civilians.
 Once Operation Searchlight and Operation Barisal launched, Admiral Ahsan resigned from his position as Martial Law Administrator and Governor of East Pakistan, retiring from the Navy in protest.
 In his place, Rear Admiral Mohammad Shariff assumed the Naval Commander of East Pakistan (Flag Officer Commanding of the Eastern Naval Command).
 Air Commodore Mitty Masud was also replaced by the inexperienced officer Air Commodore Inamul Haque Khan.
 Masud resigned from the air force due to his apparent opposition to Operations Searchlight and Barisal.
 Lt.
 General Tikka Khan (Governor, Chief Martial Law Administrator and Commander of Eastern Command, ordered the formulation and implementation of Operation Searchlight after receiving approval from GHQ, Rawalpindi.

-Major General Khadim Hussain Raja (GOC 14th Infantry Division) and Maj.
-Gen. Rao Farman Ali devised the scheme for Operation Searchlight in March 1971 (to curb the Awami League-led non-co-operation movement through military action) within 10 days of launching the scheme.
 Rear-Admiral Mohammad Shariff, commander of the Pakistan Navy in the region, ran violent naval operations that contributed to the insurgency.
-The Pakistan armed forces had no reserves to meet any unforeseen events, and success depended heavily on reinforcements from West Pakistan.
-There was no contingency plan for any Indian military action – the main reason Generals Yakub, Khadim and Farman had opposed launching the operation.
-Pakistani forces occupied Bangladesh, and Gen. Gul Hassan, then Chief of General Staff of the Pakistan army, and no admirer of Gen. Niazi from 11 April 1971 – expressed satisfaction with the situation.
+The Pakistan armed forces had no reserves to meet any unforeseen events.
+Generals Yakub, Khadim and Farman thought Indian intervention was likely if Pakistan took military action against the Awami League, but no contingency plan was made for any Indian military action.
+Pakistani forces occupied Bangladesh, and Gen. Gul Hassan, then Chief of General Staff of the Pakistan army, and no admirer of Gen. Niazi from 11 April 1971 – expressed satisfaction with the situation in mid-April.